 Your team needs to see you in action with legitimate and consistent efforts to improve yourself, your division, your team and the organization as a whole.
 You need to be dependable, capable, competent and logical.
 You also need to be empathetic with your associates, as well as show understanding and honestly display your own humility.

 If you’re committed to increasing the trust your team feels for you, you have to know that trust is earned.
 You need to commit to being consistent in your thoughts, actions, behaviors and decisions.
 You must practice effective communication.
 Pay attention to what other people say and do.
 When you’re speaking with a colleague and endeavoring to create a trustful bond, make eye contact and practice active listening.
-Don’t let yourself be distracted by your phone, your computer or anything else.
 Be present.
-It’s difficult to trust someone who won’t look you in the eye or can’t even remember the name of your newly arrived baby.

 Learn to show empathy.
 If your employees get the feeling you don’t care about their issues, setbacks, successes or challenges, why would they even consider trusting you?
 However, if you show genuine concern, provide solutions and celebrate their achievements, you create an honest, strong connection with them.